kd8lvt/kd-twitch-bot-framework/docs/reference/Command.md

 #Command
-Commands are the backbonem of any chat-bot, and this framework aims to make them as simple as possible...
+Commands are the backbone of any chat-bot, and this framework aims to make them as simple as possible...

 ##Creating a Command
 Creating a command is as simple as creating a `new` instance of the class, and applying it to your Plugin.